ltfrosty/webapp/Readme.md

    ```
 3. Open a browser and go to `http://127.0.0.1:5000/` to access the app.

-# Usage
+## Usage

 1. Navigate to the web application.
 2. Input the required parameters such as energy use, water use, fertilizer use, pesticide use, rural population, and pesticide imports.
 3. Click the "Predict" button to get the predicted rice yield.

-# License
+## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.